-If you are interested in making split-dollar life insurance part of your business or estate plans, make sure to consult a licensed professional.
+If you’re interested in making split-dollar life insurance part of your business or estate plans, make sure to consult a licensed professional.
 The best plan for you will depend on the financial needs of your business, business partners, and your family.

-Why is corporate-owned life insurance sometimes called dead peasant insurance?
+Why is corporate-owned life insurance called dead peasant insurance?